nvkelso/thematic-carto-tools/README.md

 2. `stylesheet.mss` - Cascadenik map style sheet file
 3. `legend.html` - See the color breaks in a pretty HTML legend

 These files are writen local to where you ran the script.
-Use the "--out_files" option to specify different names.
+Use the "--out_files" option to specify different names OR...

+NOTE: If you only want to generate the .mss file, try this:

+    python thematic.py sample_data/ne_10m_admin_0_countries.shp POP_EST stylesheet.mss

 ## Requirements

 - Python `>= 2.6`

-- GDAL with OGR support `>= ?`
+- GDAL with OGR support `>= 1.8.1`

 ## Author